 - be prepared to stop at traffic control systems, road works, pedestrian crossings or traffic lights as necessary

-- children, are looking the other way, they may step out into the road without seeing you.
+- try to anticipate what pedestrians and cyclists might do.
+If pedestrians, particularly children, are looking the other way, they may step out into the road without seeing you.

 Be considerate.
 Be careful of and considerate towards all types of road users, especially those requiring extra care (see Rule 204).